Free energy dissipation and a decomposition of general jump diffusions on $\mathbb{R}^n$ without detailed balance: Preliminary

 \end{defn}

-In thermodynamics theory, the process is at equilibrium state if the process satisfies the detailed balance condition.
-A probability measure $\mu$ is said to be an invariant measure of Markov semigroup $P_t$ if for every $f \in \mathcal{B}_b(\mathscr{B}(\mathbb{R}^n))$,
+In thermodynamics theory, the process is in an equilibrium state if the stationary process (with respect to the invariant measure) satisfies the detailed balance condition.

-Furthermore, if the invariant measure $\mu$ has a $C^2$ density $\rho_{ss}$, then $\rho_{ss}$ satisfies the stationary Fokker-Planck equation $\mathcal{L}^{\ast}\rho_{ss} = 0$.
-Under Lyapunov condition (D), the solution has the uniform moment estimate The associated semigroup of SDE \eqref{LeqX} has an invariant probability measure $\mu$, see e.g. \cite{H80}.
-In physics, the process $(X_t)_{t\geq 0}$ is stationary with its invariant measure $\mu(dx)$ means that the corresponding dynamic is in a steady state (including the equilibrium state and nonequilibrium steady state).

 The equilibrium systems exhibit a fundamental temporal symmetry with respect to the time $t$.
 This symmetry is mathematically characterized by time-reversibility, where the stochastic dynamics remain statistically invariant under time reversal.
 Let $(X_t)_{t\geq 0}$ be a stationary jump diffusion satisfying the SDE \eqref{LeqX} with invariant measure $\mu(dx)$.
 The invariant measure $\mu$ is called a reversible (probability) measure of $(X_t)_{t\geq 0}$ if for every $f,g \in C_{b}(\mathbb{R}^n)$,